Physical Education Classes

 Deadlines & Schedules

-The majority of classes offered for credit through the Department of Physical Education, Recreation and Dance adhere to the standard university deadlines and holiday closures.
+The majority of classes offered for credit through the Department of Physical Education, Recreation & Dance adhere to the standard University deadlines and holiday closures.
 Please visit the website for the Office of the University Registrar to view important semester dates.

-Classes with nonstandard dates include: Scuba, Sailing, Rowing, all ER courses and Downhill Skiing/Snowboarding.
-Please make sure to check in with your instructor about the specific deadlines for these classes.
+Classes with nonstandard dates include: Sailing and all ER courses.
+Please make sure to check with your instructor about the specific deadlines for these classes.